 An agent has their finger on the pulse of the real estate market, and they often have insider info about houses that haven’t hit the market yet.

 Housing auctions are a very popular way to find a house to flip.
-Houses are put on auction for a number of different reasons, but they’re put there because an auction is the quickest way to sell a house.
+Houses are put on an Online-Auction Estate Sale for a number of different reasons, but they’re put there because an auction is the quickest way to sell a house.
 Sellers who put their houses on auction aren’t necessarily looking for a lot of money, they’re just looking for the right amount of money.

 You’ll find a lot of different types of homes for sale at an auction.
 There are hidden gems like boarded up houses for sale, and houses that are newer builds whose owners have fallen behind on taxes.
 You might consider purchasing a new house for a bit more money if the house has only minor cosmetic issues.